frankkode/experts-wall-app/README.md

 A robust testing suite is implemented to verify the reliability and correctness of the application.
 This likely involves unit tests, integration tests, and end-to-end tests.

+##
+This is experts list, this means that admin has screen them before activating them as qualified experts, expertise and down ratings fron users.
 ![Expertwall](/frontend/src/assets/visualisation/iu5.png)

 ## Key Features